 Because this core type requires a death before it can be harvested, many fanon writers seem to believe that dragon heartstring is the core of choice for Dark wizards.
-This is unlikely to be the case, although quite a few Dark wizards probably do use wands cored by it.
+This is unlikely to be the case.
+Quite a few Dark wizards probably do use wands cored by dragon heartstring.
 But just as many probably use wands cored by unicorn hair.

-My original reading was that Transfiguration and other “change” magic, occupied the mid-range of the Magical scale.
+My initial reading was that Transfiguration and other “change” magic, occupied the mid-range of the Magical scale.
 Upon consideration, (and due to what appears to be a direct counter-indication in canon) I realize that this class of magic is more likely to occur within the lowest register.
 Transfiguration, Alchemy, and Potions are the three “change” processes that come most readily to mind.
+There are undoubtedly others.

 Magic at this level may also sometimes be initially somewhat slower in response than the magic of the upper register or mid-range.
 It’s action, however is inexorable, like the gradual encroachment of a root system which will split rocks.
 Magic at this level will take a concerted effort to halt once it is well begun and will be difficult to redirect once invoked.